Preshiousy1/OginiSearch/src/api/documentation/docs/introduction.md

-# ConnectSearch API Documentation
+# Ogini API Documentation

 ## Overview

-ConnectSearch is a high-performance full-text search engine designed for speed, relevance, and scalability.
+Ogini is a high-performance full-text search engine designed for speed, relevance, and scalability.
-This API provides RESTful access to all ConnectSearch functionality, allowing you to create and manage indices, index documents, and perform sophisticated search operations.
+This API provides RESTful access to all Ogini functionality, allowing you to create and manage indices, index documents, and perform sophisticated search operations.

 ## Key Features